nginxinc/nginx-gateway-fabric/examples/http-response-header-filter/README.md

    kubectl apply -f http-route.yaml
    ```

-This HTTPRoute has a few important properties:

-- The `parentRefs` references the gateway resource that we created, and specifically defines the `http` listener to attach to, via the `sectionName` field.
-- `cafe.example.com` is the hostname that is matched for all requests to the backends defined in this HTTPRoute.
-- The `match` rule defines that all requests with the path prefix `/headers` are sent to the `headers` Service.
-- There is `ResponseHeaderModifier` filter defined for the path prefix `/headers` to set header `Response-Overwrite-Header` and add header `My-cool-header`.

 ## 4. Test the Application

 To access the application, we will use `curl` to send requests to the `headers` endpoint.

 Notice our configured header values can be seen in the `responseHeaders` section below, and that the `X-Server-Version` header is absent.
-The header `My-cool-header` gets the appended with value `respond-with-this` from the `responseHeaderModifier` filter and the value of header `Response-Overwrite-Header` gets overwritten as defined in the *HttpRoute*.
+The header `My-cool-header` gets the appended with value `this-is-the-appended-value` from the `responseHeaderModifier` filter and the value of header `Response-Overwrite-Header` gets overwritten to `overwritten-value` as defined in the *HttpRoute*.

 ```shell
 curl -v -i --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/headers